aschey/termprofile/README.md

 terminals.
 There is a way to
 [query specifically for true color support](https://github.com/termstandard/colors?tab=readme-ov-file#querying-the-terminal), but few terminals support this.
-Instead, we must rely on a number of environment variables that have organically emerged as a psuedo-standard over time.
+Instead, we must rely on a number of environment variables that have organically emerged as a pseudo-standard over time.

 ### Terminal Variables